IuNoWat/Templates/README.md

 ## RaspberryPi
 Tools :
 - gpioinfo (in command line) allows you to check wich gpio pins are used, and how
+- https://pinout.xyz/ : best ool to check gpio numbers and what they can and can't do
 ### PiPresent

 PiPresents is a system used by museums to handle audiovisuals and slideshows based on RaspberryPi hardware.